 I’ve stayed at the newly renovated Vila Baleira, an excellent hotel that provides its guests with a spacious and secured parking lot right under the property.

-Add to that brilliant rooms, a large rooftop terrace with a bar and swimming pool, and you understand why I chose Vila Baleira as my base.
+Add to that brilliant rooms, and a large rooftop terrace with a bar and swimming pool, and you understand why I chose Vila Baleira as my base.

 Additionally, if you choose to select one of the fancy hotels in the heart of Funchal Old Town (these often don’t include parking), make sure you check out Almirante Reis Parking, where you can find relatively cheap parking space too.